You're here:

 Returns For Non-EU Businesses

 Businesses under the Non-Union scheme are required to submit quarterly VAT returns.
-These relate to the calendar quarters starting on January 1st, April 1st, July 1st or October 1st and must be submitted within 20 days of the end of each quarter.
+These relate to the calendar quarters starting on:

 For example, the return for the first quarter of 2021 (January-March 2021) must be submitted by April 20th, 2021.

-The returns can be submitted online on the ROS’ website.
+The returns can be submitted online on the ROS’ (Revenue Online Services) website.
 They can be accessed through ROS My services – Complete a Form – File Return.
 In order to submit your return, you will need the Digital Certificate issued to your business when you registered for the Irish VAT OSS.

 You will need to submit some basic details such as your VAT OSS registration number and the information regarding the VAT you charged for your EU sales during the calendar quarter in question.